Omlet for VS Code

 Click on a prop value to see exactly where the component is used with that specific prop-value combo.

 The extension analyze the usage only within the repo opened with VS Code.
-For advanced scanning capabilities beyond the extension, you can use Omlet CLI to scan multiple repositories and set up your Web dashboard.
-Get started with a tutorial.
+For advanced scanning capabilities beyond the extension, you can use Omlet CLI to scan multiple repositories and set up your Web dashboard. .